Baxter Q-operator from quantum K-theory: Introduction

 We see that the spectrum of quantum tautological bundles in quantum $K$-theory of $\N_{k,n}$ coincides with spectrum of observables in the $XXZ$ model.
 Let us explain the connection between the quantum physics of the $XXZ$ model and quantum geometry of $\N(n)$.
 It is well known that the symmetries of the $XXZ$ spin chain are described by the \textit{quantum affine group} $\fsh$ (see e.g. \cite{cp}, \cite{resh}).
 In particular, the Hilbert space of quantum states of the $XXZ$ model is an irreducible $\fsh$-module: \be {\mathcal{H}}_{XXZ} = \C^{2}(a_1)\otimes \C^2(a_2) \otimes \cdots \otimes \C^2(a_n), \ee where $\C^{2}(a_i)$ are the two-dimensional evaluation representations of $\fsh$ \cite{cp}.

 It was shown in \cite{vasserot} (see also \cite{os} for an alternative construction) that there is a natural action of $\fsh$ on the equivariant $K$-theory $K_{\bT}(\N(n))$.
-In short, as a $\fsh$-module the $K$-theory of $\N(n)$ is isomorphic to the Hilbert space of the $XXZ$ spin chain : $K_{\bT}(\N(n)) = {\mathcal{H}}_{XXZ}$.
+In short, as a $\fsh$-module the $K$-theory of $\N(n)$ is isomorphic to the Hilbert space of the $XXZ$ spin chain: $K_{\bT}(\N(n)) = {\mathcal{H}}_{XXZ}$.
 The evaluation parameters of representation $a_i$ and the ``Planck constant'' $\hbar$ are the counterparts of the equivariant characters of the torus $\bT$ on the side of equivariant $K$-theory.
+We refer to the section 5 for details regarding this identification.

-Our claim is that the ring of quantum tautological bundles coincides with the completed ring of the Hamiltonians of the $XXZ$ spin chain under this isomorphism.
-For instance, let us consider the $K$-theory class of $x$-weighted exterior algebra of $\tb$:
+Our claim is that the ring of quantum tautological bundles coincides with the ring of the nonlocal Hamiltonians of the $XXZ$ spin chain under this isomorphism.
+Namely, let us consider the $K$-theory class of $x$-weighted exterior algebra of $\tb$:

-\begin{Theorem} The operator of quantum multiplication by the quantum tautological bundle $\hat{\tau}_x(z)$ coincides with the Baxter operator for the $XXZ$ spin chain under the identification $K_{\bT}(\N(n)) = {\mathcal{H}}_{XXZ}$ as $\fsh$-modules:
+\begin{Theorem} The operator of quantum multiplication by the quantum tautological bundle $\hat{\Lambda}_x(z)$ coincides with the Baxter operator for the $XXZ$ spin chain under the identification $K_{\bT}(\N(n)) = {\mathcal{H}}_{XXZ}$ as $\fsh$-modules:

 \end{Theorem}